Learn how to measure your horse’s vital signs

 To check your horse’s pulse with a stethoscope, do the following:

-1. With the stethoscope in your ears, stand on the left or mounting side of your horse next to the shoulder facing your horse’s tail.
+- With the stethoscope in your ears, stand on your horse’s left or mounting side next to the shoulder, facing your horse’s tail.

-3. Lightly press the stethoscope and listen for the beat-beat sound and count this for 30 seconds.
+- Lightly press the stethoscope, and listen for the beat-beat sound and count for 30 seconds.
 Double this number to get the number of beats per minute for your horse.

 This is not an easy measurement to take.
 Be patient and understand that your horse will likely not stand still for very long.
 This should not be a stressful experience for you or your horse.